takihasan/takihasan.github.io/pages/about.md

 </p>

 <p>
 My research broadly solves challenges in trustworthy ML.
 Particularly, test-time adaptation, where the model adapts to an unseen distribution.
 Specifically, my research answers the following questions: (1) How does the model understand a dynamic test stream?
 (2) How robust are the model dynamics under open-world settings?
 (3) How do models handle corrupted and noisy data during testing under diverse settings?
-(4) How does the production industry utilize reliable ML frameworks effectively?
+(4) How can the production industry effectively utilize reliable ML frameworks?

 <!-- I am interested in building adaptive and trustworthy machine learning systems that remain reliable under real-world distribution shifts.
 My work focuses on enabling models to generalize beyond static training settings and operate effectively in dynamic, open-world environments.<br>